vrybas/authorize_if/README.md

 end
 ```

-`authorize` accepts any parameters and passes them to authorization
+`authorize` accepts any arguments and passes them to authorization
 rule.

 ```ruby